COURSE GUIDE 2026

 Science

-Students are delivered an engaging curriculum by experienced teachers who have high standards and expectations using the latest technology including the online learning platform, Google Classroom for 24/7 learning.
+Students are delivered an engaging curriculum by passionate teachers who have high standards and expectations using the latest technology including the online learning platform, Google Classroom for 24/7 learning.
 There is a key focus on inquiry-based learning promoting collaboration, constructive feedback and making links to innovations in Science and STEM.
-All major fields are offered to Year 12 including: Chemistry, Physics, Biology and Psychology.
-Year 11 Scientific Studies specialises in one semester courses: Forensic Science and Sports Science.
-In Year 12 there is a Health Care course offered which prepares students for a future career in Nursing, midwifery or any other Health Care field.
-This involves mentoring from professionals as well as hands-on experience at hospitals and universities.
+All major fields are offered to Year 12 including Chemistry, Physics, Biology and Psychology and Forensic Science is also offered in Year 11 for a semester.
+In Year 12 there is a Health Care course offered which prepares students with skills that will be useful for a future career in any health care pathway.
+Students are mentored by industry professionals from a range of roles (nursing, medicine, midwifery, allied health) and undertake hands-on experiences at hospitals and university simulation laboratories.

-Our new STEM facilities showcase the best resources and technology available for teaching and learning using a future focused approach.
-This enables our specialist Science teachers to demonstrate best practice to build powerful learners that have strong problem solving skills to prepare them for an ever changing technological world.
+Our STEM facilities showcase excellent resources and technology for teaching and learning, using a future-focused approach.
+This enables our specialist Science teachers to demonstrate best practice to build powerful learners who have strong problem solving skills to prepare them for an ever-changing, technologically evolving world.

 This includes a strong focus on: